How we work and what you can expect to receive on a daily basis.

 - your designer is missing input from your side (instruction, feedback, files)

 Think of it as a ping pong game.
 As soon as there is nothing more we can do on a request, we will send the ball to your side and move it to the Delivered tab.
-Then when you reply and give us new instructions, the ball will move to our side and the request will moved back to your Queue.
+Then when you reply and give us new instructions, the ball will move to our side and the request will be moved back to your Queue.

 This ensures that we keep moving/working on your Queue efficiently, by keeping only requests that are actionable on our side.

 Note that delivered does NOT mean the request cannot be worked on anymore.
 You can simply reply to a delivered request and it will be moved back to the top of your queue.
-Your designer will then work on the necessary revisions the next business day.
+Your designer will then work on the necessary revisions for the next business day.

 You can learn more about managing your request here.